Running a Sensor Re-Detection

 Updating the Sensor Configuration on WQData LIVE

 After a successful re-detection, the new sensor configuration must be sent to WQData LIVE.
-Depending on the extent of the changes, the user may need to contact a support specialist at NexSens Technology to re-create the device on the web.
+Depending on the scope of changes, you may need to contact NexSens Technical Support to have the device re-created on the web.

-Re-creating the device will make the original device obsolete on the web.
-All historical data, however, will still be available with the obsolete device.
-The new sensor configuration and all subsequent data transmissions will be uploaded to a separate location within the users’ project/site.
-A new location is necessary to avoid overwriting the original device configuration, which may cause incorrect sensor/parameter labeling and create parsing issues on the web.
-A NexSens support specialist will walk you through this process, rename the old device, and ensure the new device is reading correctly.
+Re-creating the device will make the original web device obsolete, but all historical data will remain available with that entry.
+The new configuration and all future data will be uploaded to a separate location within your project/site.
+This prevents overwriting the original configuration, which could cause incorrect sensor labeling and data interpretation.